devitocodes/devito/compier_optimization_plan.md

    this depends on the earlier `Scope` and hazard-summary work, and it sits in a particularly regression-prone area of the compiler.

-9. Treat aggressive object/space caching as a late experiment, not an initial iteration-1 target.
+9. ~~Treat aggressive object/space caching as a late experiment, not an initial iteration-1 target.~~

-   Relevant iteration-0 commits:
-   `d67aab676` (`ir: cache space objects conservatively`), `b52716dfa` (revert of the above).
+   Completed in a conservative form in `e16f222e1` via cached `Interval`/`IterationSpace`-family objects, immutable/hashable `Properties`, `Prefix._preprocess_args`, and the no-op `Cluster.rebuild()` fast path above.

+   Performance:
+   compared with the pre-space/rebuild branch, the landed diff moved the probes from `27.45 s -> 24.65 s` and `84.56 s -> 79.68 s`.

    Rationale:
    iteration 0 showed that this class of optimization can improve compile-time